Cray-HPE/libCSM/.github/PULL_REQUEST_TEMPLATE.md

 <!--- checked checkbox: [x] -->
 <!--- invalid checkbox: [] -->

-- [ ] I have included documentation in my PR (or it is not required)
+- [ ] I have included documentation in my PR (or it is not required).
-- [ ] I tested this on internal system (if yes, please include results or a description of the test)
-- [ ] I tested this on a vshasta system (if yes, please include results or a description of the test)
+- [ ] I have added unit tests for my code.

 ### Idempotency